lccostajr/edx-documentation/en_us/course_authors/source/getting_started/CA_accounts.rst

  :depth: 1

 This information is intended for course teams.
-The *EdX Learner's Guide* also includes information about creating and activating accounts and about the edX Demo course.
+The *EdX Learner's Guide* also includes information about :ref:`creating and activating accounts<learners:Register on edX>` and about the `edX Demo course`_.
 You might want to share pointers to information in the *EdX Learner's Guide* with prospective learners, along with your own course- or institution-specific details about the registration process, such as password policies or the use of campus credentials.

 For information about enrolling learners in a course, see :ref:`enroll_student`.